leocavalcante/siler/docs/route/psr-7.md

 # Routing PSR-7 Requests

-With Siler is possible to link a PSR-7 `ServerRequestInterface` object and make routes work with it instead of _superglobals_.
+With Siler is possible to pass a PSR-7 `ServerRequestInterface` object and make routes work with it instead of _superglobals_.
 I will let a example talk, but leave a message on any doubts.
 We are using [zend-diactoros](https://zendframework.github.io/zend-diactoros/) for the implementation.

 ```php
 <?php